 “Don’t be afraid to ask.
 You are the only person who knows aside from Sam.
 If you need anyone to talk to, I’m here.”
 I said as Claire smiled and headed down the hall.

 I watched her walk down the hall until she vanished around the corner.
-I turned toward the door, took a deep breath, and went to class.
-When I stepped inside class had already begun and everyone looked up at me.
+I then turned toward the classroom door, took a deep breath, and went inside.
+When I stepped into the entrance of the room, class had already begun and everyone looked up at me.
 I quickly sat down in my seat hoping for the teacher to ignore me, but I was never that lucky.

 “Carly, why are you late to class?”
-Asked, Mrs. Lind, turning her back to the chalkboard so she could see me.
+Asked Mrs. Lindell as she turned her back to the chalkboard so she could see me.

-I stuttered a bit as I set my stuff on my desk.
-“I...I lost my notebook.
+I stuttered a bit as I set my stuff on my desk, “I...I lost my notebook.
 After I found it I had to use the bathroom, real bad.
 I lost track of time and heard the second bell ring.
-I am very sorry, Mrs. Lind.
+I’m very sorry, Mrs. Lindell.
 It won’t happen again.”